 On August 14, in Montoro (Córdoba), thermometers recorded sweltering 47.4 °C. This beats the previous record set in 2017 by 0.1 °C.

 Spain’s AEMET (National meteorological service) confirmed this as the new highest ever recorded temperature in Spain.
 Here is their tweet from August 16, just two days after the record was set:

 Considerando las estaciones de la red principal y estaciones automáticas modernas,la estación de Montoro-Vega Armijo (Córdoba), registró 47,4 ºC el #14Agosto 2021,superando en 0,1ºC su anterior récord #13julio 2021https://t.co/m8AzJSXeEW pic.twitter.com/wgxBoL1pgX

 More temperature records

-While we are still waiting for WMO to confirm Europe’s new highest temperature ever recorded officially, the record from Athens set on July 10, 1977, remains the highest temperature ever recorded in Europe.
+While we are still waiting for WMO to officially confirm Europe’s new highest temperature, the record from Athens, set on July 10, 1977, remains the highest temperature ever recorded in Europe.